-Mr John Pereira, originally considered independent, chaired the Committee and three of the four meetings held during the reporting period.
-Mr Pereira was appointed in August 2016 and replaced Mr Andrew Goodall as Chair shortly after his appointment.
-However, Mr Pereira's firm's legal work on behalf of Memphasys has meant that he is now not considered independent.
+Mr John Pereira chaired the Committee for the three meetings held during the 2018 reporting period.
+The provision of legal work by Mr Pereira's firm on behalf of Memphasys meant that he was not considered independent.

-During the next reporting period, Memphasys believes it will be successful in identifying and appointing an independent director who will take on the chairmanship of this committee in line with ASX recommendations for an independent chair.
+However, following Mr Pereira's resignation in June 2018, Memphasys had been successful in identifying and appointing an independent director who would take on the chairmanship of this committee in line with ASX recommendations for an independent chair.

-Due to the size and stage of development of Memphasys, the company has been unable to follow the ASX recommendation during the 2016/2017 financial year that all members of the Audit and Risk Committee be independent.
-However, each of the current committee members has significant experience in business and finance.
-For similar reasons, the Company has been unable to appoint an additional independent director to align with the ASX recommendation for an independent chair.
+Due to the size and stage of development of Memphasys, the Company has been unable to follow the ASX recommendation during the 2018 financial year that all members of the Audit and Risk Committee be independent.
+However, during the 2018 reporting period each of the committee members, because of their experience in business and finance, was able to significantly contribute to the work of the committee.
+Within the reporting period and going forward, the Company was able to appoint an independent director to chair the Audit and Risk Committee to align with the ASX recommendation for an independent chair.

-The Audit and Risk Committee Charter was reviewed and updated in February 2017.
-The revised Charter is published in the Corporate Governance section of the company's website at www.memphasys.com.
+The Audit and Risk Committee Charter was reviewed and updated with minor changes in February 2018.
+The revised Charter is published in the Corporate Governance section of the Company's website at www.memphasys.com.

-The Audit and Risk Committee met three times during the 2016/2017 reporting period with all committee members attending.
+The Audit and Risk Committee met three times during the 2018 reporting period with all committee members attending.